 After all, you should put in your own unique touches to make your camper your own!

-Although we can’t (and shouldn’t) tell you exactly how to decorate your new campervan, check out the 7 must have items we think really help to highlight any campervan interior!
+Although we can’t (and shouldn’t) tell you exactly how to decorate your new campervan, check out the 7 must-have items we think help to highlight any campervan interior!

 We hope this post inspired you to build your own camper van conversion.
-Getting the correct build order when constructing your camper isn’t rocket science but it isn’t obvious if it’s your first time converting a van.
+Getting the correct build order when constructing your camper isn’t rocket science, but it isn’t apparent if it’s your first time converting a van.

-If you have any questions regarding the best order to install certain items in your camper van, please let us know in the comments section below or send us an email through the contact form.
+If you have any questions regarding the best order to install certain items in your camper van, please let us know in the comments section below.